Prabhav9252/JAWAN-BOX-OFFICE-ANALYSIS/README.md

 # JAWAN-BOX-OFFICE-ANALYSIS
-This is my first original SQL project analyzing the box office collection of Jawan Movie and answering questions related to that
+This is my SQL project analyzing the box office collection of Jawan Movie and taken from Linkedin and answering questions related to that

 Project Description: